 This post may contain some affiliate links.
 If you happen to purchase through them, we might earn a small commission.
 Learn more about it here.

-If you want to skip the nitty gritty, click here to jump to our favorite non toxic Christmas tree options.
+Click here to jump to our favorite non toxic Christmas tree options.

 Real Christmas Trees